craigduncanlab/DigitalBatesSearch/README.md

 If no other terms are used for the p and f options, the search will return all entries for page or folder/file as specified.

+Please include a colon after each search term.
 All spaces between words after search commands will be treated as part of the search term (up to next search term entered)

 You can combine g and t,ts or te queries on the same line.